Music of Miami: Electronic dance music

-There was also a period of alternatives to nightclubs, the warehouse party, acid house, rave and outdoor festival scenes of the late 1980s and early 1990s were havens for the latest trends in electronic dance music, especially house and its ever-more hypnotic, synthetic offspring techno and trance, in clubs like the infamous Warsaw Ballroom better known as Warsaw and The Mix where DJs like David Padilla (who was the resident DJ for both) and radio.
-The new sound fed back into mainstream clubs across the country.
-The scene in SoBe, along with a bustling secondhand market for electronic instruments and turntables, had a strong democratizing effect, offering amateur, "bedroom" DJs the opportunity to become proficient and popular as both music players and producers, regardless of the whims of the professional music and club industries.
-Some of these notable DJs are John Benetiz (better known as JellyBean Benetiz), Danny Tenaglia, and David Padilla.
+There was also a period of alternatives to nightclubs, the warehouse party, acid house, rave and outdoor festival scenes of the late 1980s and early 1990s were havens for the latest trends in electronic dance music.

-Today Miami is home to a vibrant techno and dance scene, and hosts the Winter Music Conference, the largest dance event in the world, Ultra Music Festival and many electronica music-themed celebrations and festivals.
-Currently, the EDM subgenres popular in South Florida are deep house, tech house and techno.

 Hip hop

 Southern rap is a category of hip hop music that arose from the influences of hip hop culture in New York City and California in the late 1990s in cities such as Miami, New Orleans, Atlanta, Memphis, Houston, and Dallas.
 Miami and Southern Florida are a major hub and driving force for Southern rap.
-Floridian artists such as Plies, Epitaph, DJ Laz, Trick Daddy, Pitbull, Flo Rida, Stack$, JT Money, Carl Lovett, Rick Ross, Trina, Jacki-O, Gold Rush, Pretty Ricky, and 2 Live Crew.
+Floridian artists such as Plies, Epitaph, DJ Laz, Trick Daddy, Pitbull, Flo Rida, Stack$, JT Money, City Girls, Carl Lovett, Rick Ross, Trina, Jacki-O, Gold Rush, Pretty Ricky, and 2 Live Crew.

 In the 2010s, Miami had a growing scene based around cloud rap that began to emerge with rappers such as SpaceGhostPurrp, Yung Simmie and Denzel Curry.
 Traditional trap music normal in other areas of the south such as Atlanta and Texas began to gain popularity in Florida with artists like Kodak Black entering the mainstream.
 Curry and Kodak Black were later featured on the XXL 2016 Freshmen cover, which features the rappers generally breaking into the mainstream and on the verge of being popular.

 In 2017, breakout artist XXXTentacion brought the "soundcloud rap" movement towards the mainstream.
-The movement, predominately based in South Florida takes its name from the audio distribution platform Soundcloud where the artists generally post their music.
+The movement, predominately based in South Florida takes its name from the audio distribution platform SoundCloud where the artists generally post their music.
 The style of music, brought forward by SoundCloud rap, is heavily distorted bass, intentionally bad mixing and fast tempos.
 The main artists in this movement are XXXTentacion, Lil Pump, Wifisfuneral, Ski Mask the Slump God and Smokepurpp.
 XXXTentacion was featured on the XXL 2017 Freshman cover.
-Lil Pump, Ski Mask The Slump God, Smokepurrp, and Wifisfuneral were all featured on the XXL 2018 Freshman cover.
+Lil Pump, Ski Mask The Slump God, Smokepurpp, and Wifisfuneral were all featured on the XXL 2018 Freshman cover.